 - Food for Peace (also in Title I, II and V) provides loans to countries that buy U.S. commodities, donations of U.S. commodities, and technical assistance to foreign farmers and agribusiness.

-- Food for Progress donates U.S. commodities to foreign countries in order to incentive their governments to lower trade barriers and modernize their agricultural sectors.
+- Food for Progress donates U.S. commodities to foreign countries to incentive their governments to lower trade barriers and modernize their agricultural sectors.

 Title IV: Nutrition

 As a mandatory so-called “entitlement” program, fiscal conservatives consistently target SNAP for major budget cuts, and often propose stipulations like work training programs or drug testing for SNAP recipients.
+That is the case again in this negotiation, with those focused on budget-cutting seeking to make major funding cuts to SNAP and other nutrition programs and limit participation in programs.
 During negotiations for the 2014 farm bill, some even proposed removing this title altogether.
 Without this title, it is thought the alliance of rural and urban interests that come together to pass a farm bill each time would disperse, threatening the ability to get a farm bill passed altogether.
 However, as SNAP becomes more commonly utilized in rural areas, that concept is being challenged.
-Nationally, food stamp participation is highest overall among households in rural areas (16%) and small towns (16%) compared to metro counties (13%).
+Nationally, SNAP participation is now highest overall in rural areas (16% of households) and small towns (16% of households) compared to metro counties (13% of households).

 - Fresh Fruit and Vegetable Program brings fresh fruit and vegetables to school children.